1910 South African general election: Unionist Party

 The party was a pro-British conservative party.
 It favoured the maintenance of a pro-British political culture in South Africa similar to that present in the other 'white dominions'.

 Labour Party

 The South African Labour Party, formed in March 1910 following discussions between trade unions, the Transvaal Independent Labour Party and the Natal Labour Party, was a professedly socialist party representing the interests of the white working class.
 The party leader was Colonel F. H. P. Creswell.

 Results

-Two Independent Unionists were elected unopposed.
+Popular vote figures may be misleading as 54 of the 121 seats went unopposed.
+This includes the two Independent Unionists.